mpicek/metacentrum_scripts/README.md

 ./run_commands.py --command_file=commands_example --script=qsub_script.sh --repository=npfl114-solutions/labs --program_path=labs/08 --models=20
 ```
 where all the arguments are described above except for one:
- - `--modles=20` - how many models will be created
+ - `--modles=20` - number of models that will be created

 Your model should create folder `submodel<SEED>` where `<SEED>` is the seed it
-obtains since it is used as an identificator of the model in an ensemble (so for example `submodel42`).
+obtains since it is used as an identification of the model in an ensemble (so for example `submodel42`).
 It must be created by your program in the folder where the program is run.
 And what should
 the folder contain?
 It is on you, but the purpose of this folder is to store
 the trained model in it.
-The folder is then copied to your storage folder (`/storage/budejovice1/home/user_name` in this tutorial
+The folder is then copied to your storage folder (`/storage/budejovice1/home/user_name` in this tutorial)
 in folder `models` - just to be later used for ensembling.

 Now you can create another job that will connect all the ensembles together.